getty-zig/getty/README.md

 ## Overview

 Getty is a serialization and deserialization framework for the Zig programming language.

-At its core, Getty is composed of two components: a **data model** and a **data format interface**.
-Together, they allow for any supported data type to be serialized into any conforming data format, and likewise for any conforming data format to be deserialized into any supported data type.
+At its core, Getty revolves around two concepts: a **data model** and **data format interfaces**.
+Together, they allow for any supported data type to be serialized into any conforming data format, and likewise for any conforming data format to be deserialized into any Zig data type.

 Getty takes advantage of Zig's powerful compile-time features when serializing and deserializing data.
 As a result, Getty is able to avoid most, if not all,